hightechu/hightechu-summer2020/day3/README.md

 * Student teams start working on their project with the goal to create an MVP by the end of the session

 #### Social Session
-* Fun filled activities for students by Venish
+* Fun filled activities for students by Mateo

 #### Daily Wrap up
 * 3 things that students learned about ECE - 2 questions - 1 thing that is unclear